jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

   /assets/img/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour/korean-hotdogs-665.webp
   665w" sizes="(max-width: 665px) 100vw, 665px" alt="Korean hot dogs" width="665" height="573"
   loading="lazy" />

+It’s the warmth that envelops you when you step inside one of the myriad eateries cooking up favorites like _sundubu-jjigae_, soft tofu stew, and _gamjatang_, spicy pork bone soup.
+Korean street food, meanwhile, is less about hearth and home and more about indulging on the go.
+Case in point is _myungrang_, a rice flour battered and fried hot dog on a stick, clustered with potatoes, rolled in sugar crystals or infused with squid ink, depending on your preference.
+You can pick up one, or more likely three, in the back corner of Duluth’s Super H Mart at the counter service restaurant appropriately named Myungrang Hot Dog.

 Then there’s cafe culture, every bit as serious as any patisserie in France.
 Koreans often retire to a cafe for sweets or coffee after dinner, explains Choi,